jcsandoval929/CS157A-40/README.md

   * Added more functional requirements and longer descriptions to some of the functions.
   * Added more GUI functions in the Non-Functinal requirements.
   * Added access control functions ie permission levels for each user who logs in color coded portal.

+  9.26.19
+  * Tested 3 tier architechture for bugs, installed on local machine

 -Nithil Sethupathi
   * Added the user access and the user type we will mainly be focusing on this project.